shankarmsy/shankarmsy.github.io/stories/Projects.md

 Feel free to use any of this for your own reference but expect more code than text!

-###Real-world Data Science
+###Rendezvous with the real-world
-These are some of my attempts at creating (and solving) real-world scenarios for Data Science.
+These are some of my attempts at creating (and solving) real-world technical challenges, primarily focused on Data Science.
 I will publish the full source code and other artifacts here once the individual projects are complete.

 **Predicting Restaurant Health Scores using Yelp User Reviews and SF Open Data**
 City Health Inspectors provide a health score for each restaurant they visit.
 They also lodge their complaints if any and request the owners to correct the issues.
 Once the issues have been corrected, the restaurants are eligible to receive a score.
 Knowing the popularity of Yelp and being a Yelper myself, this project is basically an attempt to see if user reviews or Yelp restaurant details like the location, neighborhood, price etc. can give us an indication of the potential Health Score.
 Perhaps some users talked about how unclean a restaurant was or in some neighborhoods, things are always spic and span.